clebert/cybernaut/docs/overview/testing-with-docker.md

 ## Docker Compose

-You can also run Cybernaut tests by using [Docker Compose][docker-compose].
+You can also run Cybernaut tests by using Docker Compose.

-*Note: In order to use this, an additional dependency, docker-compose is required.*
+*Note: In order to use this, an additional dependency, `docker-compose` is required.*

-Run it by using docker-compose:
+Run it by using `docker-compose`:

 ```sh
 docker-compose up